 The school recognises its legal duty under the Equality Act 2010 to prevent pupils with a protected characteristic from being at a disadvantage.
-Consequently, our approach to challenging behaviour may be differentiated to cater to the needs of the pupil.
+Consequently, our approach to challenging behaviour may be differentiated to cater to the needs of individual pupils.

-The school's special educational needs co-ordinator will evaluate a pupil who exhibits challenging behaviour to determine whether they have any underlying needs that are not currently being met.
+The school's SENDCo will, with the class teacher, evaluate a pupil who exhibits challenging behaviour to determine whether they have any underlying needs that are not currently being met.
 Where necessary, support and advice will also be sought from specialist teachers, an educational psychologist, medical practitioners and/or others, to identify or support specific needs.